+Before we study about Oxinium implants, an important aspect of knee replacement surgery involves the choice of the knee implant type.
+There are several aspects to consider in selecting an implant type such as the degree of motion supported, the type of metal alloy used and cost to name a few.
 For instance, a relatively younger patient who may wish to engage in physical activities may opt for high flexion implant.
-On the other hand, an elderly person who has limited physical activities such as walking may be just fine with a normal implant that has alower degree of motion.
+On the other hand, an elderly person who performs limited physical activities may be just fine with a normal implant that has a lower degree of motion.

 An equally important aspect of any knee implant is about its durability.
 The typical life of an artificial knee implant ranges between 15 to 20 years.
-As time passes by, the knee implant undergoes the normal wear and tear caused by avarious form of stresses on the joint.
+As time passes by, the knee implant undergoes the normal wear and tear caused by a various form of stresses on the joint.

 Given that the stress-induced wear and tear are to be expected, resulting in leakage of some metal debris into the joint area, it is important to choose metal alloys that are highly inert from biological aspects.
 A few such metal alloys are the Cobalt-Chromium and Oxinium.

 In lab studies or also known as In-vitro studies, Oxinium is shown to have a lesser wear and tear relative to the more commonly used Cobalt-Chromium alloy.
 Lab results are based on the simulated motion of the knee joint over a long period.